January 5, 2021 8 min read

 Start with your brand positioning — where do you sit in the market?

-and sit at the high end of the auto market, providing elite engineering and luxury.
+Lamborghini and Ferrari sit at the high end of the auto market, providing elite engineering and luxury.
 At a glance, we can tell that their customers are dissatisfied with uneventful driving and blending in with the crowd — they desire excitement and status.

-On the other hand, brands like and Kia provide cars for the average earner.
+On the other hand, brands like Hyundai and Kia provide cars for the average earner.
 Their customers are likely dissatisfied with unreliable cars and high transportation costs.
 They desire affordability and safety.

 Where does your business sit in the market, and what type of buyer motivation does that attract?